SheyDenis/pre-commit-hooks/README.md

 - [ ] Cleanup log messages.
 - [ ] Get requirements from `Pipfile.lock`.
   - [ ] Generate and commit `pipfile_requirements.txt` post-commit or at least check it was updated pre-commit.
 - [>] Re-write hooks in Python for simplicity.
-  - [ ] Increment version automatically on merge.